htomaka/ng-starter/README.md

 ####Developement

-Run `npm run start` which fired a developpement server with live reload.
+Run `npm run start` which fires a developpement server with hot reload.

 ####Production